Yasir-dev/react-streams-app/README.md

 ### Conclusion

 This react app mainly focuses on using CRUD operations against an API server and fetch streaming content from RTMP Server.
-Current proptype have ver basic functionality for streaming.
-This can be enhanced with some securtiy feature e.g only one user can stream a video using the id from the app.
+Current proptype have very basic functionality for streaming.
+This app can be enhanced with some securtiy feature e.g only one user can stream a video using the id from the app.
 This can be used to understand different React and Redux concepts for learning purposes.